 But, the extra spending should be small.
 The big thing to think about when you get a pay rise is how much you can put away for your future.

-In fact, Direct Line found that people who were more sensible with their new-found wealth chose to put their additional income into savings (71 per cent of them) with almost a third doing so immediately.
+In fact, Direct Line found that people who were more sensible with their new-found wealth chose to put their extra income into savings (71% of them did that) with almost a third doing so immediately.

 …is Standing Orders.

 Just set up at least one Standing Order from your current account to a savings account and, ideally, into an investment like an equities ISA or a personal pension.

 Set up the Standing Order(s) to go out at the beginning of the month (or whenever you get your pay) so that the money goes out right at the start before you spend money on restaurants, holidays or clothes.